Rabiu Kwankwaso

-Mohammed Rabi'u Musa Kwankwaso, FNSE FNIQS (born 21 October 1956) is a Nigerian politician who served as governor of Kano state from 1999 to 2003 and from 2011 to 2015.
+Mohammed Rabi'u Musa Kwankwaso, FNSE FNIQS (born 21 October 1956) is a Nigerian politician who served as governor of Kano State from 1999 to 2003 and from 2011 to 2015.
 After he lost his re-election in 2003, he was appointed the first Minister of Defence of the Fourth Republic with no prior military background, from 2003 to 2007, under the administration of President Olusegun Obasanjo.
-He was later elected to the Senate in 2015, serving one term under the platform of the All Progressives Congress (APC) representing Kano Central Senatorial District.
+He was later elected to the Senate in 2015, serving one term under the platform of the All Progressives Congress (APC), representing Kano Central Senatorial District.

-He currently serves as the national leader of the New Nigeria Peoples Party and holds a strong opposition bloc in kano and many parts of Nigeria.
+Formerly the national leader of the New Nigeria Peoples Party (NNPP), Kwankwaso resigned on Sunday, March 29, 2026, to facilitate a strategic political realignment.
+On Monday, March 30, the African Democratic Congress (ADC) officially welcomed Kwankwaso to the party at his residence on Miller Road, Bompai, Kano State.
+After a brief tenure with ADC, the former Kano Governor defected to the Nigeria Democratic Congress (NDC) in May 2026.
+He currently serves as a key figure in the OK Movement—an alliance between his Kwankwasiyya base and Peter Obi's supporters—maintaining a powerful opposition bloc with significant influence in Kano and across Nigeria.
 Kwankwaso enjoys widespread support in Kano and north-western Nigeria; he has been viewed as a charismatic populist.
 In 2011, he was re-elected governor of the state and went on to join the All Progressives Congress (APC) in 2014.
-In 2015, Kwankwaso unsuccessfully contested the presidential primaries nomination under the opposition of the All Progressives Congress but lost to Muhammadu Buhari.
+In 2015, Kwankwaso unsuccessfully contested the presidential primary on the platform of the All Progressives Congress but lost to Muhammadu Buhari.
 In 2018, he returned to Peoples Democratic Party and contested the presidential primaries, losing to Atiku Abubakar.
-In 2023, Kwankwaso unsuccessfully ran for President of Nigeria under the platform of the New Nigeria Peoples Party, receiving 6.23% of the vote.
+In 2023, Kwankwaso unsuccessfully ran for President of Nigeria under the platform of the New Nigeria Peoples Party (NNPP), receiving 6.23% of the vote.

 Background

 Family

-Rabiu Musa Kwankwaso was born on 21 October 1956 in Kano, to a Muslim family.
-His father held the position of the village head of Kwankwaso with the title of Sarkin Fulani Dagacin Kwankwaso before being elevated to the position of the District Head of Madobi with the title of Majidadin Kano, Hakimin Madobi by the Kano Emirate Council under the leadership of the 13th Fulani Emir of Kano Alhaji Ado Bayero CFR, LLD, JP.
+Rabiu Musa Kwankwaso was born on 21 October 1956 in Kano, to a Fulani Genawa Muslim family.
+The Genawa has produced learned islamic clerics, judges, politicians and leaders such as Aminu Kano, Murtala Mohammed, Inuwa Wada and Aminu Wali.
+His father held the position of the Village Head of Kwankwaso with the title of Sarkin Fulani Dagacin Kwankwaso before being elevated to the position of the District Head of Madobi with the title of Majidadin Kano, Hakimin Madobi by the Kano Emirate Council under the leadership of the 13th Fulani Emir of Kano Alhaji Ado Bayero CFR, LLD, JP.
+His paternal grandfather was Sarkin Fulanin Kwankwaso Saleh Abdullahi, the grandchild of Malama Aisha, daughter of Sarkin Kano Abdullahi Maje Karofi and granddaughter of Sarkin Kano Ibrahim Dabo.